VanEck Gold Miners ETF

 What are the main risks of holding GDX?

-Based on the provided information, here are the key risks of holding GDX:
+Based on the provided information, here are the key risks of holding GDX, ordered by importance:

 What is the price forecast for GDX in 2026?

-Based on the technical dominance and gold price sensitivity noted in the 12-month outlook, here is a forecast for GDX through 2026.
+Based on the current analysis which highlights a reliance on gold price momentum and significant near-term risks, here is a forecast for GDX through 2026.